 Your doctor may be able to offer cost-saving tips or recommend ways to get financial aid.
 If you have health insurance, it’s always a good idea to check with your insurer before treatment to determine what’s covered.
-It may be challenging to understand what’s covered by your health insurance.

 If you can’t afford treatment, consider contacting the drug manufacturer.
 Some companies offer assistance programs to help cut costs.

 If you’re receiving treatment for WM, your doctor may also recommend lifestyle changes to help you feel better and improve your quality of life.
 Sometimes this is called palliative care.
 Palliative care is any treatment that helps:

 - ease your symptoms and treatment side effects